 Where to Look for Clothing Manufacturers

 Now that you have a better idea of the pros and cons of finding manufacturing partners domestically and abroad, you can begin your search.
 There are a few great places to start that can put you on the right track to finding your perfect apparel manufacturing partner.

 Let’s take a look at some of the most popular:

 Directories can be your best bet for casting a wide net.
 Some of the larger directories can contain hundreds or thousands of potential manufacturers/factories for your next project.

 While there are a lot of manufacture directories online, many of them are low-quality or outdated.
-However, there are several legitimate directories that are have done a great job of consolidating manufacture profiles.
+However, there are several legitimate directories that are have done a great job of consolidating manufacturer profiles.

 Online Domestic Clothing Directories

 - Makers Row (USA Based/Paid)

-- Free ABLS Clothing Manufacturer Directory (USA Based/Free)
+- Free A Better Lemonade Stand Clothing Manufacturer Directory (USA Based/Free)

 - Let’s Make It Here (UK Based/Free)